Policy & Procedures

 This policy sets forth the procedures that will be used to investigate and respond to reports of prohibited conduct.
 The University will respond to reports about prohibited conduct with measures designed to eliminate the conduct, prevent its recurrence, and remedy any adverse effects of the conduct on individuals, members of the campus community, or University-related programs or activities.
 In addition, the University may impose interim restriction(s) prior to the conclusion of the investigation to provide a complainant with continued access to University programs and activities and protect individual and campus safety.

 Baylor University’s disciplinary resolution process is prompt, fair, and impartial.
-Investigators and review panel members are trained annually regarding the Sexual and Gender-Based Harassment and Interpersonal Violence Policy which encompasses Title IX and the Violence Against Women Act (VAWA) topics.
+Investigators and review panel members are trained annually regarding the Sexual and Interpersonal Misconduct Policy which encompasses Title IX and the Violence Against Women Act (VAWA) topics.

 As detailed in the Policy, the language of which controls in specific cases over the language of this summary, Baylor’s procedures for cases that fall within the scope of the Policy:

 - provide the complainant and respondent with the same opportunities to have others present during any related meeting, including the opportunity to be accompanied, at the party’s expense, to any related meeting or proceeding by an advisor of their choice;

 - provide for simultaneous notification, in writing, to both parties, the result of Baylor’s disciplinary proceedings, Baylor’s procedures for the complainant and the respondent to appeal/contest the result of institutional disciplinary procedures (if available) any change to the result before it becomes final, and when the result becomes final;

 - are completed within reasonably prompt timeframes designated by Baylor’s policy, including a process that allows for the extension of timeframes for good cause with written notice to the complainant and the respondent of the delay and the reason for the delay;